Review by Moonsummit

 I'm sure you have all playing Pokemon before, or at least heard of it before.
 Basically you are a boy/girl who sets out on an adventure to become the best Pokemon trainer in the world.
 Yeah, it sounds a bit cheesy, but it doesn't sound as bad as it implies.
 The game consists of about 360 different species of Pokemon, each being vastly different from one another.
 You battle other Pokemon trainers with your Pokemon, and you level them up as you win.
 There are also some side missions you can do to capture the legendary Pokemon or anything along those lines.
 Also, the maximum level is 100, so it should keep you going for long enough.

 The graphics are only 10/10 because it is a GBA game.
 Obviously being compared to the PSP or the Xbox 360 it will look like stickmen with a Pokeball in their hand.
 The graphics on this game beats any other GBA game I have played.
 So, you definitely won't ve disappointed.
 No, the graphics are not 3D.
 They are 2D, but nevertheless, they won't keep you from playing this game.
-They have definitely improved the graphics since Gold/Silver versions.
-If you loved Gold/Silver, there is no reason why you should not try this game.
+They haven't really improved it by that much since the Pokemon Ruby/Sapphire versions.
+They reduced the size of your character this time to suit Pokemon Red and Blue.
+It was a good idea I think, I didn't like playing with larger characters.

 When you are in the wild areas, the battles you encounter are totally random.
 When fighting, you take turns for your Pokemon to attack depending on it's agility stat.
 Pokemon trainers are everywhere, when you get your cellphone, you will be able to re-battle trainers you have fought in the past unlike the older Pokemon games.
 They haven't edited the gameplay much. except they did add a few more new skills.